ELBE as a User Facility

 Parts of this research were carried out at ELBE at the Helmholtz-Zentrum Dresden - Rossendorf e.
 V., a member of the Helmholtz Association.
 We would like to thank (Names of the ELBE staff in case that they are not co-authors) for support.

-Cancellation of scheduled Beamtime
+Cancellation of Scheduled Beamtime

 If necessary maintenance, urgent scientific or technical needs or operational faults of the facility lead to a delay of experiments or partial or complete loss of allocated access time, HZDR will attempt to reassign measurement time to affected Users.
 (Terms & Conditions of Access to the Research Infrastructues of HZDR).